Summary of All DBMS_METADATA Subprograms

 Return Values

 An opaque handle to write context.
-This handle is used as input to the ADD_TRANSFORM
+This handle is used as input to the ADD_TRANSFORM, CONVERT, PUT, and CLOSE procedures.

 Exceptions